 Who did we speak to?

-We spoke to 126 members of the public and 62 members of staff.
+We received feedback from 126 women and their families and 62 members of healthcare staff.

 What and how did we ask?